Teresa Teng: Career

-Early beginnings and overseas tour
+Early beginnings and rise to fame

-Teng's career commenced in 1967 as a host of the television show One Star a Day, which aired for 20 minutes from Tuesday to Sunday.
+Teng's professional career commenced in 1967 with her role as host of the television program One Star a Day.
+The show, which aired for 20 minutes, was broadcast from Tuesday to Sunday.
 She then appeared in television dramas and movies, including a leading role in the 1967 film Thank You, Manager.
 At the age of 14, Teng withdrew from school to focus on music.
-She signed with a local company, Yeu Jow Records, and began to release a series of long-playing albums of "a go-go" dance tunes and cover versions of western pop songs as well as local Taiwanese, Chinese, and Southeast Asian folk tunes.
-However, due to the lack of extra copyright royalties to increase her income, she committed to singing in night clubs around Taiwan.
+She signed with a local company, Yeu Jow Records, and began to release a series of long-playing albums of "a go-go" dance tunes and cover versions of Western pop songs as well as local Taiwanese, Chinese, and Southeast Asian folk tunes.
+However, due to the lack of extra copyright royalties to increase her income, Teng committed to singing in nightclubs around Taiwan.
 She debuted at Paris Night, an upscale Taipei nightclub, and set a record for performing onstage there for 70 consecutive days, giving a 90-minute performance every single day.

-Her albums sold well, and soon she got an opportunity to record a theme song for Jingjing, Taiwan's first televised series and did a promotional tour that attracted quite a bit of attention in the media.
-Her first taste of fame came in 1968, when performance on the popular Taiwanese music program The Gathering of Stars led to a record contract.
+Teng's albums sold well, and she eventually got an opportunity to record a theme song for Jingjing, Taiwan's first televised series.
+She then did a promotional tour that attracted attention in the media.
+Teng's first taste of fame came in 1968 when a performance on the popular Taiwanese music program The Gathering of Stars led to a record contract.
 She released several albums within the next few years under the Life Records label in Hong Kong.
-During these years, she recorded several top hits, such as "Remembering Mama" and "The Moment I See You, I Smile".
+During these years, Teng recorded several top hits, such as "Remembering Mama" and "The Moment I See You, I Smile".
 She held concerts in Southeast Asia, drawing big crowds throughout the region.
-Soon, her earnings from performing and recording afforded her family a comfortable life; they moved from Luzhou District to Beitou District, Taipei, where they bought a home.
+Teng's earnings from performing and recording eventually afforded her family a comfortable life; they moved from Luzhou District to Beitou District, Taipei, where they bought a home.

-By the 1970s, her music style had changed; she fused pop and opera styles and incorporated western jazz in order to further expand her market.
-Her popularity boomed in Asia after she released several albums in multiple languages.
-In April 1979, she held her first concert in Vancouver, Canada.
-On her next trip, she toured major US cities such as San Francisco and Los Angeles.
+By the 1970s, Teng's music style had changed; she fused pop and opera styles and incorporated Western jazz in order to further expand her market.
+Teng's popularity boomed in Asia after she released several albums in multiple languages.
+In April 1979, Teng held her first concert in Vancouver, Canada.
+On her next trip, Teng toured major US cities such as San Francisco and Los Angeles.
 In 1980, she was invited to perform at Lincoln Center in New York and the Los Angeles Music Center in California, becoming the first singer of Chinese descent to make a headline there.
 Upon her return to Taiwan, Teng went on a Southeast Asian tour in 1981, drawing 35,000 attendees in Malaysia.
 She continued to hold large-scale concerts in Hong Kong and the Southeast Asian region almost every year.
-In 1983, she performed a series of concerts at The Colosseum at Caesars Palace in Las Vegas.
+In 1983, Teng performed a series of concerts at The Colosseum at Caesars Palace in Las Vegas.
 They met with tremendous success.
 Teng gave many free concerts throughout most of her career to help the less fortunate or raise funds for charities.
 The funds collected from her concerts were donated to public welfare.